Subhas Chandra Bose: Ideology

 Subhas Chandra Bose believed that the Bhagavad Gita was a great source of inspiration for the struggle against the British.
 Swami Vivekananda's teachings on universalism, his nationalist thoughts and his emphasis on social service and reform had all inspired Subhas Chandra Bose from his very young days.
 The fresh interpretation of India's ancient scriptures had appealed immensely to him.
 Some scholars think that Hindu spirituality formed an essential part of his political and social thought.
 As historian Leonard Gordon explains "Inner religious explorations continued to be a part of his adult life.
 This set him apart from the slowly growing number of atheistic socialists and communists who dotted the Indian landscape."

 Bose first expressed his preference for "a synthesis of what modern Europe calls socialism and fascism" in a 1930 speech in Calcutta.

 Bose later criticised Nehru's 1933 statement that there is "no middle road" between communism and fascism, describing it as "fundamentally wrong".
 Bose believed communism would not gain ground in India due to its rejection of nationalism and religion and suggested a "synthesis between communism and fascism" could take hold instead.
 In 1944, Bose similarly stated, "Our philosophy should be a synthesis between National Socialism and communism."

+On Hindu-Muslim unity

+In his autobiography, An Indian Pilgrim, Bose says that the Muslims have always played an important role in the public life of the country, before and under British rule, and that the distinction between Hindu and Muslim was largely an artificial creation, like Catholic-Protestant controversy in Ireland, in which the then-rulers have had a hand.
+He goes on to explain why it's a misnomer to describe the political order prior to the advent of the British as "Muslim rule" in the following words:

+"History will bear me out when I say that it is a misnomer to talk of Muslim rule when describing the political order in India prior to the advent of the British.
+Whether we talk of the Moghul Emperors at Delhi, or of the Muslim Kings of Bengal, we shall find that in either case the administration was run by Hindus and Muslims together, many of the prominent Cabinet Ministers and Generals being Hindus.
+Further, the consolidation of the Moghul Empire in India was effected with the help of Hindu commanders-in-chief.
+The Commander-in-chief of Nawab Sirajudowla, whom the British fought at Plassey in 1757 and defeated, was a Hindu, and the rebellion of 1857 against the British, in which Hindus and Moslems were found side by side, was fought under the flag of a Muslim, Bahadur Shah."